Literature: Copyright in Japan

 Japan was a party to the original Berne convention in 1899, so its copyright law is in sync with most international regulations.
 The convention protected copyrighted works for 50 years after the author's death (or 50 years after publication for unknown authors and corporations).
 However, in 2004 Japan extended the copyright term to 70 years for cinematographic works.
-At the end of 2018, as a result of the Trans-Pacific Partnership negotiations, the 70 year term was applied to all works.
+At the end of 2018, as a result of the Trans-Pacific Partnership negotiations, the 70-year term was applied to all works.
 This new term is not applied retroactively; works that had entered the public domain between 1999 and 2018 by expiration would remain in the public domain.

 Censorship

 Censorship of literature is employed by states, religious organizations, educational institutions, etc., to control what can be portrayed, spoken, performed, or written.
 Generally such bodies attempt to ban works for political reasons, or because they deal with other controversial matters such as race, or sex.

-A notorious example of censorship is James Joyce's novel Ulysses, which has been described by Russian-American novelist Vladimir Nabokov as a "divine work of art" and the greatest masterpiece of 20th century prose.
+A notable example of censorship is James Joyce's novel Ulysses, which has been described by Russian-American novelist Vladimir Nabokov as a "divine work of art" and the greatest masterpiece of 20th century prose.
 It was banned in the United States from 1921 until 1933 on the grounds of obscenity.
 Nowadays it is a central literary text in English literature courses, throughout the world.

 Awards

-There are numerous awards recognizing achievement and contribution in literature.
+There are numerous awards recognizing achievements and contributions in literature.
 Given the diversity of the field, awards are typically limited in scope, usually on: form, genre, language, nationality and output (e.g. for first-time writers or debut novels).

 The Nobel Prize in Literature was one of the six Nobel Prizes established by the will of Alfred Nobel in 1895, and is awarded to an author on the basis of their body of work, rather than to, or for, a particular work itself.
 Other literary prizes for which all nationalities are eligible include: the Neustadt International Prize for Literature, the Man Booker International Prize, Pulitzer Prize, Hugo Award, Guardian First Book Award and the Franz Kafka Prize.